 BIRMINGHAM, Ala. — McLeod Software is releasing Version 23.1 of its PowerBroker, LoadMaster Enterprise and LoadMaster LTL software solutions.

-The new version includes a transformed user experience for brokers and an enhanced mobile application for drivers, according to a news release.
+The release includes a transformed user experience for brokers and an enhanced mobile application for drivers, according to a news release.

 With the release of Version 23.1, users will experience faster queries and advanced logging performance.
 LoadMaster and PowerBroker Scheduler Clients now support secondary servers.

-Additional layers of system security through Version 23.1 include Multi-Factor Authentication and running nightly vulnerability scans to identify known Common Vulnerabilities and Exposures.
+Additional layers of system security through Version 23.1 include Multi-Factor Authentication and running nightly vulnerability scans to identify known Common Vulnerabilities and Exposures (CVEs)

 McLeod’s Data Export Interface with Truckload Wizard Export has undergone security enhancements by supporting the use of Secure File Transport Protocol (STFP) for uploads.
 STFP has become the most preferred file transmission method due to increased data security.